nullserve/faaskit/README.md

 ## Project Purpose

 The goal of this project is to provide a very thin middleware framework for AWS lambda.
-Without a well-established middleware pattern, too many bad habits can ossify from one off functions into bad middleware.
+Without a well-established middleware pattern, too many bad habits can stagnate from one-off functions into bad middleware.
 This library provides a `compose` function for wrapping middleware around a handler without having deeply nested code.
 This function wrapping pattern allows explicitly definied, functional and onion-style (a well-established style) middleware.
 `serverless-compose` also builds on the basic compose function, offering a few patterns that the author(s) have seen in the wild for rapid customization.